equinor/gaussianfft/README.md

 See [examples](examples/) for examples, getting started, and other documentation.

-## Previous versions

-### nrlib version pr 28.02.2018  for RMS10 is the final version compiled for RMS10
-The directory  for this version: nrlib-dist-RMS10-180228
-Compatibility: Compatible with python 3.4 which is used in RMS10

-### nrlib version pr 28.02.2018  for RMS11Beta is the final version compiled for RMS11Beta
-The directory  for this version: nrlib-dist-RMS11Beta-180228
-Compatibility: Compatible with python 3.6 which is used in RMS11Beta

-### nrlib version 09.02.2018 for RMS11Beta
-The directory nrlib-dist-RMS11Beta is the one to use for RMS11Beta
-Compatibility: Compatible with python 3.6 which is used in RMS11Beta

-### nrlib version pr 13.02.2018  for RMS10
-The directory nrlib-dist-RMS10-optimalized is the one to use for RMS10.
-Is updated to be more efficient.
-It generates an message which can be ignored:
-   "RuntimeError: module compiled against API version 0xb but this version of numpy is 0xa" This "error" message can be ignored.
-Compatibility: Compatible with python 3.4 which is used in RMS10

 ##  Description
-Python wrapper around Gaussian simulation methods for 1D, 2D and 3D simulation using the FFT based method.

-Written by: Norsk Regnesentral for Equinor APS GUI project, but can be used for all in Equinor for internal use.

 Contact person in Norsk Regnesentral: [Petter Abrahamsen](mailto:Petter.Abrahamsen@nr.no) (2024) Contact person in Equinor: [Oddvar Lia](mailto:olia@equinor.com)

-This directory contains both source code and compiled version of nrlib, a library for simulating gaussian fields in 1D, 2D and 3D using python 3.4 (RMS version 10 installation of python)

-This code is for Equinor internal use and the development of the code is paid by the APS GUI project.
-Norsk Regnesentral (contact person: Vegard Berg Kvernelv, 2018) has developed the code which is based on FFT and can handle very large grids (The ambition is to handle up to 1000x1000x1000  grid size).
 Check Docstring for usage but a brief summary follows:

 How to use it in python scripts called up from RMS: